Sheremetyevo International Airport: Contemporary era

-In the early 2000s, Sheremetyevo saw growing competition from the rapidly expanding Domodedovo International Airport, which was more modern and convenient to access, and the neighbouring Vnukovo Airport.
+In the early 2000s, Sheremetyevo saw growing competition from the rapidly expanding Moscow Domodedovo Airport, which was more modern and convenient to access, and the neighbouring Vnukovo Airport.
 Sheremetyevo saw 24 of its airlines, notably domestic airlines such as Sibir, KrasAir, Transaero, Pulkovo Airlines, and UTAir, as well as international airlines Air Malta, Adria Airlines, Swiss, British Airways, and Emirates, move their services to Domodedovo.
 As a result, Aeroflot pushed for a third terminal for the airport, Sheremetyevo-3, to increase the airport's passenger capacity as well as be able to fulfill its requirements to join Skyteam.

 In the late 2000s, Sheremetyevo oversaw rapid planning and expansion of the airport.
 On 12 March 2007, the airport opened Terminal C to maximise the airport's international passenger capacity.
 On 5 March 2008, the airport renovated its second runway to receive all types of aircraft, including the Airbus A380 and the Boeing 787 Dreamliner.
-An Aeroexpress line was constructed between Sheremetyevo and Savyolovsky Railway Station on 10 June 2008, quickening traveling time from the airport to central Moscow in 30 minutes.
+An Aeroexpress line was constructed between Sheremetyevo and Savyolovsky Railway Station on 10 June 2008, reducing traveling time from the airport to central Moscow to 30 minutes.
 In January 2009, Sheremetyevo finalised a master plan where it would increase passenger capacity to an annual 64 million per year and build a second airfield with a third runway.
 On 15 November 2009, construction of Terminal D was completed, with a total surface area of 172000 m², an annual capacity of 12 million passengers, and operation being putting forth in the beginning of next year.
 Sheremetyevo-2 was renamed Terminal F on 25 December 2009 with terminal identification using international (Latin) lettering.

 Expansion of Sheremetyevo continued into 2010.
 Sheremetyevo-1 was renamed Terminal B on 28 March.
 Terminal E was opened on 30 April, connecting Terminal D and Terminal F and increasing the airport's capacity to 35 million passengers per year.
 In June, construction started for Terminal A, a private aviation terminal.
 In July, a walkway opened between Terminals D, E, F, and the Aeroexpress railway terminal on the public access side.
 In November, a walkway opened between Terminals D, E, and F on the security side.
 Both of have simplified transfer between transit flights.
 Ultimately, after the northern the recent construction work, the airport now has the capacity to receive more than 40 million passengers annually.

 On 28 March 2011, a separate airfield that would serve as Sheremetyevo's third runway was approved.
 On 13 December 2011, the Federal Agency for State Property Management approved an agreement that merged the airport operators OAO Terminal (operator of Terminal D) and OJSC Sheremetyevo, consolidating control of the airport under one entity.
 On 26 December 2011, a new area control centre (ACC) was opened for Sheremetyevo, consolidating operations of the airport's different control centres to increase efficiency.
 The situational centre was also created as part of the ACC for joint work of top-managers, heads of state bodies, and partners of Sheremetyevo to resolve emergencies.